-Issue Appropriateness of May 2019 proposal Justification Preliminary recomme Setbacks The proposed 1m setback to Chester Street is appropriate for the existing context.
+Issue Appropriateness of May 2019 proposal Justification Preliminary recommendation Setbacks The proposed 1m setback to Chester Street is appropriate for the existing context.
 The proposed 0m side setback to adjacent neighbour is appropriate for the Chester Street frontage.
 The proposed 6m setback to Johnstons Creek is appropriate however the use and design of the space is not.
 A continuous street wall along Chester Street is in keeping with the existing context.
 PRCUTS identifies an open space and movement corridor along Johnstons Creek between Booth Street and Parramatta Road.
 Council's Streetscape improvements draft Master Plan also proposed a 3.5m shared pedestrian and cycle path in front of the site.
-To deliver on this, the site should be able to provide a through site link along Johnstons Creek. , Slope and levels The terrain level on the Johnstons Creek frontage is lifted up to RL 5.45 to be above the 100 year flood level (according to the section), which is approx 2m higher than the terrain level on the opposite side of the creek [D].
+To deliver on this, the site should be able to provide a through site link along Johnstons Creek.
+The proposed 6m setback to Johnstons Creek is an appropriate width however the use and design of the space should be revised so that it can include an open air through site pedestrian link (to be incorporated into a site specific DCP for the site).
+Continuing this link along the creek is dependent on neighbouring sites redeveloping, as such this should not be a primary frontage for the industrial uses.
+Slope and levels The terrain level on the Johnstons Creek frontage is lifted up to RL 5.45 to be above the 100 year flood level (according to the section), which is approx 2m higher than the terrain level on the opposite side of the creek [D].
 This is not appropriate as it results in a poor interface with the creek and the properties west of the creek including Douglas Grant Park.
 Developments should optimise the interface with the natural environment.
 By lifting the terrain, the difference in topography either side of the creek is exacerbated.
 The site feels disconnected from the creek frontage and its neighbours.
 Douglas Grant Park is a key local public space and it is important that adjacent properties contribute to providing an attractive frontage to this space with good passive surveillance.
 Council's proposed shared path shows the same terrain level either side of the creek [E] Note: There is an inconsistency in ground heights between the section shown and the render.
-The render appears lower as the basement carpark is visible [F]. it doesn't provide a Lot size/site amalgamation The site is constrained by its small size (1,377sqm) and irregular shape.
+The render appears lower as the basement carpark is visible [F].
+The terrain on the Johnstons Creek frontage should be lowered to match the terrain height of the properties and park west of the creek, as per Council's Section of the proposed share path and thus provide a better interface with the creek.
+Note the basement level of the development needs to be appropriately screened so it doesn't provide a blank wall to this frontage.
+Lot size/site amalgamation The site is constrained by its small size (1,377sqm) and irregular shape.
 The proposal in its current form is not considered appropriate for the lot.
 The scale of the current proposal is too large for the small site resulting in interface issues with neighbours (as discussed in Bulk, Form and Scale) Note: It is understood the site is unlikely to amalgamate with its neighbours who are strata titled.
-As the site is constructed evelopment on the with its neighbours.
-Through further tes development that constructed be aware, the beable to achieve amalgameted with the should be awared with the should be awared with the amalgameted with the should be awared with the should be s
+As the site is constrained by its small size and irregular shape, development on the site must carefully consider its relationship with its neighbours.
+Through further testing Architectus can determine the scale of development that can be accommodated on the site.
+Council should be aware, that testing may also show, that the site would be able to achieve a better outcome and greater floorspace if amalgamated with its neighbour.